THE TOP MALARIA-FREE SAFARIS IN SOUTHERN AFRICA

 2. Addo Elephant Park, South Africa

-Located in the Eastern Cape of South Africa, Addo Elephant Park is fantastic if you’re travelling along the Garden Route.
+The Eastern Cape is also ideal as a malaria-free safari destination in South Africa.
+Addo Elephant Park is fantastic if you’re travelling along the Garden Route.
 Just an hour outside of Port Elizabeth, the reserve is home to over 600 elephants, one of the densest populations in Africa.
-Addo offers a variety of game viewing options from horse-back rides to guided walks and self-drive game viewing.
+Addo offers a variety of game viewing options, from horse-back rides to guided walks and self-drive game viewing.
 It is the ideal budget-friendly safari option.

 3. Lalibela Game Reserve, South Africa